compGeom-s23/compGeom-s23.github.io/Projects/P0-setup/P0-setup.md

 cd ~/Desktop/helloworld
 git pull
 ```
 Now your local repo is sync-ed with the master repo.
+You have the most recent version that was pushed.

 - Now you can start working on the project: edit existing files and create new files.
-When you are done do a git status to find out the status of your repo:
+When you are done do a `git status` to find out the status of your repo:
 ```
  git status
  ```